raghda900/alx_capstone_project/README.md

 💻 Automation and Efficiency: Automate repetitive tasks by triggering events based on specific conditions.
 Streamline your workflow and save valuable time.

-🔗 Integration with APIs: Connect the event scheduler to external APIs, such as email services or project management tools, to create a centralized hub for managing all your events.

 *Technologies Used:
 HTML